zababurinsv/dark-web-app/src/pages/legal/privacy.md

 **Right to data portability.** If we run our own IPFS nodes and process your personal data, you may request to receive your personal information in a structured, commonly used and machine-readable format.
 You may also ask us to transfer your personal information directly to another controller, where technically feasible, unless exercise of this right adversely affects the rights and freedoms of others.

 **Right to restriction of the processing.** If we run our own IPFS nodes and process your personal data, you have the right to restrict the processing of your personal information.
 It means that in some cases, prescribed by law, you may restrict the way of processing your personal information.
-For example, if you contest the accuracy of your personal data being processed or in case Subsocial is not interested in the processing of your personal data any longer, but you want Subsocial to do this on different reasons (to exercise or defense of legal claims) and, instead of the erasure of information, its processing will be just restricted.
+For example, if you contest the accuracy of your personal data being processed or in case Darkdot is not interested in the processing of your personal data any longer, but you want Darkdot to do this on different reasons (to exercise or defense of legal claims) and, instead of the erasure of information, its processing will be just restricted.

 **Right to object to the processing.** Where the processing of your personal information is based on consent, contract or legitimate interests you may object, at any time, to the processing of your personal information as permitted by applicable law.
 We can continue to process your personal information if it is necessary for the defense of legal claims, or for any other exceptions permitted by applicable law.

-**How to exercise your rights?** To exercise any of your rights, or if you have any other questions about our use of your personal data, please contact us at [subsocial@pm.me](mailto:subsocial@pm.me).
+**How to exercise your rights?** To exercise any of your rights, or if you have any other questions about our use of your personal data, please contact us at [darkdot@pm.me](mailto:darkdot@pm.me).
 We are committed to responding to any user within a reasonable time.
 Please note that we may take steps to verify your identity before complying with the request, to protect your privacy and security.

 ## Changes to our Privacy Policy

-Subsocial network is still under development and testing, and we’re continually improving this product.
+Darkdot network is still under development and testing, and we’re continually improving this product.
 So, we may amend or update this Privacy Policy from time to time.
-When we do, we will update the date at the top of this Privacy Policy and will also post a new version on the Website.
+When we do, we will update the date at the top of this Privacy Policy and will also product a new version on the Website.

 Please periodically check this page to ensure that you’re satisfied with any changes.
 Your further use of the Website will confirm your acceptance of the new Privacy Policy and all of the amendments made.
 Should you disagree with this document, you have to stop using the Website.

 ## Our contact information

-If you have any questions regarding this Privacy Policy, please do not hesitate to contact us at [subsocial@pm.me](mailto:subsocial@pm.me).
+If you have any questions regarding this Privacy Policy, please do not hesitate to contact us at [darkdot@pm.me](mailto:darkdot@pm.me).

 ---